-If your kitchen has basic, muted colours as a base, then your kitchen lighting can be a bit bolder.
+If your kitchen has basic, muted colours as a base, then your lighting can be a bit bolder.
 Pick an accent colour and stick with it, it will brighten up the room and add the details that make a light kitchen shine.
-You can use the same colour across your ceiling and wall lights to bring the room together.
+You can use the same colour across your ceiling and wall illumination to bring the room together.

 7. Go traditional with simple bulb lighting